 The Baby Trend Rocket stroller is great for travelling because it's very lightweight it takes up very little space when folded.
 This is also an umbrella stroller, since it does fold up just like an umbrella.

 This particular travel stroller features a reclining seat, but it can only recline 4-6 inches.
 So, it might not be the best one for nap time, but it will do just fine for transport from point A to point B.

 But there is also a spot for you to put all your things – the parent organizer, which has two cup holders and a pocket just large enough to fit your phone or wallet.

-Other good features of this stroller include a 5-point harness designed to keep your child safe at all times.
+Other good features of this travel stroller include a 5-point harness designed to keep your child safe at all times.
 And for you, there are the comfort grip handles that make it easier to push around.

 The shade of the stroller is good for small babies, but it won’t do much for larger toddlers.
 It is pretty small, and keep in mind that your child could grow it out very quickly.